tanya-0630/Data-Analytics-Portfolio/README.md

 I'm always eager to tackle new challenges and collaborate on data-driven projects.
-Feel free to reach out through email (tanya.fitkiriwala@gmail.com) or connect with me on LinkedIn (https://www.linkedin.com/in/tanya-fitkiriwala/) for further exploration.
+Feel free to reach out through email (tanya.fitkiriwala@gmail.com) or connect with me on LinkedIn (@tanya-fitkiriwala) for further exploration.

 Thank you for visiting my portfolio!